Pass Maratha quota law by December 24 or face protests, activist Jarange-Patil warns government

 “We are confident [that] we will get reservation by that date [December 24],” the newspaper quoted Jarange-Patil as saying.
 “The government should pass a law in this regard before December 24.
 If it does not, the government will not even get one extra hour.
 We will agitate peacefully.”

-These long-standing demands seeking a quota for the community have resurfaced in recent months with Jarange-Patil’s agitation.
+The long-standing demands seeking a quota for the community have resurfaced in recent months with Jarange-Patil’s agitation.
 He had first begun a hunger strike on August 29 to press for the demand, but ended it soon after, giving the Maharashtra government a 40-day deadline to implement the reservations.

 However, as the deadline elapsed, he resumed his indefinite hunger strike on October 25.
 The agitation has witnessed violence, suicides and the resignation of legislators in support of reservations.